How to Apply

 The required documents are:

-All documents must be submitted before admission to the program is made.
+All documents must be submitted by the application deadline.

 Applying for a Post-Baccalaureate (Non-degree)

 A transcript should be submitted.
-(See Where to Send Transcripts/Diplomas)
+(See How to Submit Transcripts/Diplomas)

-Transcripts (All applicants) and Copy of Diplomas (International students only) should be sent to:
+Transcripts (all applicants) and Copy of Diplomas (International students only) should be uploaded on The Graduate School website.

 Application Deadlines